-We highly recommend that all estimate meetings are arranged as online meetings again this year as a precaution.
+We highly recommend that all estimate meetings are arranged as online meetings.
 Please ensure partner agencies are aware of this and are able to access the relevant software for the estimate meeting to take place virtually and they are included in the process, are able to provide their intelligence and listen to others intelligence.
 Some organisations restrict use of certain meeting software.
 Check in advance if this will cause any problems.